 Channels received by cable subscribers at no extra charge, usually supported by advertising and small per-subscriber fees paid by cable operators.

 A brief announcement, usually 3, 5 or 10 seconds in length, and usually earned by advertisers paying extra for the program being ordered.
 Billboards are afforded, in most instances, at the top and bottom (beginning and end) of the show.
-The product and/or sponsor's name is mentioned in a statement such as "…the following portion of (program) is being brought to you by (sponsor)…"Also, called OPEN when used at the top of a show, and CLOSE when used at the bottom of a show.
+The product and/or sponsor's name is mentioned in a statement such as "…the following portion of (program) is being brought to you by (sponsor)… "Also, called OPEN when used at the top of a show, and CLOSE when used at the bottom of a show.

 Brand Development Index (BDI)

 A measure of the relationship of a specific brand's sales to population in a specific geographic area.
-The BDI is derived by dividing an area's percent of total U.S. sales by that area's percent of population.
+The BDI is calculated by dividing an area's percent of total U.S. sales by that area's percent of population.

 High-speed cable Internet, digital cable and digital phone services all through a single pipeline.

-This standard Broadcast calendar, created in the 1960s, is designed to conform to the uniform billing period adopted by Broadcasters, Agencies and Advertisers for billing and planning functions.
+This standard broadcast calendar, created in the 1960s, is designed to conform to the uniform billing period adopted by broadcasters, agencies and advertisers for billing and planning functions.
 Under this system, the standard week starts on Monday and ends on Sunday.
-The standard Broadcast billing month always ends on the last Sunday of the calendar month.
+The standard broadcast billing month always ends on the last Sunday of the calendar month.